Last Updated on May 4, 2021 by pirie

 Velarde is now placed at sixth with just two rounds remaining.
 Vietnamese players occupy the top three spots in the under-12 division.
 CM Vu Hoang Gia Bao is at second with 5.5 points while Bui Dang Loc is at third with 5.0 points.

-Rhenzi Kyle Sevillano has 3.5 points as he currently holds on to the eighth spot in the under-20 division.
-After he settled for a draw versus Fide Master (FM) Catur Adi Sagita of Indonesia in the seventh round while Alpheca Gonzales dropped to 11th in the current rankings with 4.0 points in the girls’ under-16 division after losing to fellow Filipino Chesser Francois Marie Magpili.
+Rhenzi Kyle Sevillano has 3.5 points as he currently holds on to the eighth spot in the under-20 division after settling for a draw versus Fide Master (FM) Catur Adi Sagita of Indonesia in the seventh round.
+At the same time, Alpaca Gonzales dropped to 11th in the current rankings with 4.0 points in the girls’ under-16 division after losing to fellow Filipino Chesser Francois Marie Magpili.

 Laila Nadera ASEAN + AGE-GROUP CHESS CHAMPIONSHIPS Chess Philippines

-In the girls’ under-20 category, Laila Camel Nadera is stuck at an 11th place with 2.5 points after she lost to WFM Vu Thi Dieu Ai of Vietnam.
+In the girls’ under-20 category, Laila Camel Nadera is stuck at 11th place with 2.5 points after losing to WFM Vu Thi Dieu Ai of Vietnam.

 In the boy-under 14 division, Jave Merrick Peteros was dislodged from his eighth-place position.
 And is now placed 12th after losing to CM Lam Tung Nguyen of Vietnam.
 Regina Catherine Quiñanola also lost her sixth-place position in the girl’s under-14 division.
 And dropped to ninth after she got defeated by Jerlyn Mae San Diego in the seventh round.
 She has 4.0 points.

 American chess player Wesley So